-Membership starts at just £20 per year and is free for organisations with little income. www.clinks.org/membership
+Membership starts at just £20 per year and is free for organisations with little income.

+www.clinks.org/membership

-- An online evidence base for the voluntary sector working in the criminal justice system - This article forms part of a series from Clinks, created to develop a far-reaching and - accessible evidence base covering the most common types of activity undertaken within - the criminal justice system.
-There are two main aims of this online series: - 1 To increase the extent to which the voluntary sector bases its services on the available evidence base - 2 To encourage commissioners to award contracts to organisations delivering an evidence-based approach. - Each article has been written by a leading academic with particular expertise on the topic in question.
+An online evidence base for the voluntary sector working in the criminal justice system

+This article forms part of a series from Clinks, created to develop a far-reaching and accessible evidence base covering the most common types of activity undertaken within the criminal justice system.
+There are two main aims of this online series:

+- 1 To increase the extent to which the voluntary sector bases its services on the available evidence base - 2 To encourage commissioners to award contracts to organisations delivering an evidence-based approach.

+Each article has been written by a leading academic with particular expertise on the topic in question.
 The topics are selected by Clinks' members as areas of priority interest.
 Clinks intends to build a comprehensive directory of the best evidence available across a wide range of criminal justice topics within the next three years (2020-2023).
 The online evidence base is co-ordinated by Russell Webster on behalf of Clinks.
-Clinks Clinks is a registered charity no. 1074546 and a company limited by guarantee, registered in England and Wales no. 3562176.